kevinka12/ML_Project/README.md

 ## How do you run it
 The project is structured around a Dagger workflow that executes the Dagger training pipeline, collects the trained model artifact, and lastly it uploads the model.

  After the training part, the uploaded model artifact is being downloaded in a separate job and then it’s being validated by using the provided model-validator GitHub Action.
-This done to ensure the following:
+This is done to ensure the following:

 That the model artifact is produced correctly.
 And the model passes the required inference tests.